Found a bee that can’t fly? Don’t worry we’ve got you and your furry friend covered with our helpful guide on how to help a bee that can’t fly.

 Grounded bees are a common sight, they can signal a greater problem within the colony or simply just a bee resting between flights.

-Let’s walk you through how you can tell if you’re buzzing friend needs a hand.
+Let’s walk you through how to tell if your buzzing friend needs a hand.

 A bee is not moving but is alive

-Buzzing from flower to flower can be tiring work, large bumblebees in particular can use vast amounts of calories just by keeping their large abdomen and thorax above the ground.
+Buzzing from flower to flower can be tiring work; large bumblebees, in particular, can expend vast amounts of energy just by keeping their large abdomen and thorax above the ground.

-This energy-intensive work can lead to bees resting between trips to flowers or before returning to the hive with their precious cargo.
+This energy-intensive work can cause bees to rest between trips to flowers or before returning to the hive with their precious cargo.

-Bumblebee queens in particular have been observed resting on flowers and flora for between 30-45 minutes.
+Bumblebee queens, in particular, have been observed resting on flowers for 30-45 minutes.

 Before you take any action to help a bee that isn’t flying make sure you wait at least 45 minutes to ensure it isn’t just rejuvenating between flights.